 1. Are outside contractors working in a manner, which does not cause potential harm to staff?
 YES/NO 2.
-Have you inspected the equipment used by the Contractor and are you • satisfied as to the condition of that equipment?
+Have you inspected the equipment used by the Contractor and are you satisfied as to the condition of that equipment?
 3. Is there any information which you need to provide to the Contractor?
-TR AINII NG 1.
+TR AINI NG 1.
 Have all employees received suitable training covering their duties?
 2. Have all employees been made aware of all known hazards and the precautions to be taken in connection with their work?
 3. Have all employees been made aware of their legal responsibilities to: 3.1 Carry out their duties in a safe and proper manner?
 3.2 Make full and proper use of all safety equipment, devices etc. provided 3.3 Report immediately any unsafe conditions, defective plant, equipment etc.?
 DDEF RINSPECTION 1.
-GENERAL 1.1 Are there any loose or missing steps or rungs?
+4.4 GENERAL 1.1 Are there any loose or missing steps or rungs?
 1.2 Are there any loose nails, screws, bolts or other metal parts?
 1.3 Are there any cracked, split, worn or broken stiles, braces, steps or rungs?
 1.4 Are stiles twisted or distorted?
 1.5 Is each ladder clearly identifiable?
-2. STEPLADDERS ۷.
-2.1 Are there any bent or loose hinge spreaders?
+2. STEPLADDERS 2.1 Are there any bent or loose hinge spreaders?
 2.2 Are stops on hinge spreaders broken?
 2.3 Are there any broken, split or worn steps?
-2.4 Are there any bloken, spin of wormsteps: Are there any loose hinges?
+2.4 Are there any loose hinges?
 2.5 Are there any worn, broken or missing cords?
-2.5 The there any worm, broken or missing cords: 3.
-POSITIONING AND USE OF LADDERS 3.1 Are ladders positioned on a firm, level surface?
+3. POSITIONING AND USE OF LADDERS 3.1 Are ladders positioned on a firm, level surface?
 3.2 Are ladders firmly secured at the top, or if not possible, at the bottom?
 If neither of these are possible is the ladder "footed"?
 3.3 Are ladders set at the correct angle?
 (300 mm out to every 1200 mm up, 1 out 4 up).
 3.4 Are tools etc. carried in pockets or raised from a hoist line?
 3.5 Are rungs free from extraneous matter?
 3.6 Are ladders inspected for defects before and after use?
-3.7 Are all defects reported immediately and the ladder taken out of service until repaired or replaced with suitable written records kept?
+3.7 Are all defects reported immediately and the ladder taken out of service 5.7